Introduction to Mount Elgon National Park

 Mount Elgon National Park contains over 300 species of bird and it has been recognised as an Important Bird Area (IBA).

-Bird enthusiasts will be enthralled by its range of rare species like the endangered lammergeier.
+Bird enthusiasts should look out for rare species like the endangered lammergeier.

 When to Visit Mount Elgon National Park